-NEET 2018: Topper Kalpana Kumari praises Bihar board, says ‘self-study, NCERT books helped me to achieve success’
+NEET 2018: Topper Kalpana Kumari praises Bihar Board, says ‘self-study, NCERT books are reasons for achievement’

 NEET 2018: How the topper cracked the examination

-# Relentless study of 13-14 hours everyday, paying importance to every topics of NCERT books.
+# Relentless study of 13-14 hours every day, paying importance to every topic of NCERT books.

 # Solve as much question paper as possible, whether through test series from any coaching centre or online mock test series.
 The test series helped her boost her preparation